 Off Grid Solar Power Systems

 Off-grid power systems are usually installed in locations that have no access to a larger public power network.
-These types of systems are also refereed to as "remote area power systems" (RAPS) or "stand-alone power systems" (SAPS) and most often consist of solar panels or wind turbines or a combination of both.
+These types of systems are also referred to as "remote area power systems" (RAPS) or "stand-alone power systems" (SAPS) and most often consist of solar panels or wind turbines or a combination of both.

-A stand alone system has 4 basic parts:
+A stand-alone system has four essential parts: